 On March 9, 2020, the Oakland City Administrator issued a proclamation of Local Emergency, which was ratified by the Oakland City Council on March 12, 2020, due to the novel coronavirus Covid-19 pandemic.
-On March 27, 2020, the Oakland City Council adopted an ordinance imposing a moratorium on residential evictions, rent increases above the Consumer Price Index (CPI) amount of 2.7%, and prohibiting late fees during the Local Emergency.
-The Ordinance also prohibits evictions based on nonpayment of rent that became due during the Local Emergency when the tenant suffered a substantial reduction of income or substantial increase of expenses due to Covid-19.
+On March 27, 2020, the Oakland City Council adopted an ordinance imposing a moratorium on residential evictions, rent increases above the Consumer Price Index (CPI) and prohibiting late fees during the Local Emergency.
+The Ordinance also prohibits evictions based on nonpayment of rent that became due during the Local Emergency when the tenant suffered a substantial reduction of income or substantial increase of expenses due to COVID-19.

 On July 21, 2020 City Council extended the eviction moratorium through the end of the Local Emergency.

 *Please note: The Emergency Moratorium on Rent Increases and Evictions only applies to tenancies regulated under the Oakland Just Cause for Eviction and the Oakland Rent Adjustment Ordinances.
 The following is a summary.
 For complete information, please consult the full text of the Emergency Eviction Ordinance at https://bit.ly/2UQl52b and the extension at https://tinyurl.com/y98c8zzn.
 Commercial tenants who have questions about the eviction moratorium should contact Business Development at firstname.lastname@example.org.